jonathan-reisdorf/kirby-static-site-generator/README.md

 Feedback and contributions are welcome!

-For commit messages we're following the [gitmoji](https://gitmoji.dev/) guide :smiley:
-Below you can find an example commit message for fixing a bug:
-:bug: fix copying of individual files

 Please post all bug reports in our issue tracker.
 We have prepared a template which will make it easier to describe the bug.